Bill Simpson (actor): Later work

 After Dr Finlay finished its television run Simpson continued to work for the BBC.
 In 1973 he took a role as MacNair in the Scottish independence drama series Scotch on the Rocks, which was broadcast in five 40-minute episodes.

 In 1975 he appeared in one instalment of the BBC TV series Quiller.
 He played Sir Andrew Kilbrane, alongside Michael Jayston as Quiller, in an episode called "Target North", which involved the death of a government minister.
 He also took the part of Rob Dow in the BBC's Play of the Month series on 2 November 1975, in an adaptation of J. M. Barrie's play The Little Minister, in which he co-starred with Helen Mirren and Ian Ogilvy.

 Simpson had a feature part in "Happy New Year, Some Say", a 1976 episode of the North East England drama When the Boat Comes In, playing Sandy Lewis.

-Simpson then made a complete series of The Mackinnons, taking the starring role of Donald, head of the Mackinnon family, who live in the Western Islands of Scotland, and feel threatened by the influx of new people with new lifestyles into their community.
+Simpson then made a complete series of The Mackinnons, taking the starring role of Donald, vet and head of the Mackinnon family, who live in the Scottish Highlands, and feel threatened by the influx of new people with new lifestyles into their community.
 "Whose Side Are You On?" was the first instalment of 13.
 Only one series was made.

 In 1977–78 Simpson appeared on stage at the Bradford Alhambra Theatre in the pantomime Cinderella, alongside Charlie Drake and Dora Bryan.
 And in 1978, Simpson played Professor Edmund Bartlett in "The Imprudent Professor", an episode of Return of the Saint, which starred Ian Ogilvy as Simon Templar.